MachineLearningMike/Mozaic_Architecture/Architecture/Architectrue.md

         - whether all the asset moves are securely and/or reasonably/optimally chosen
         - whether all the asset moves are securely executed and logged
         - whether the move logs are readily available to check later
-        - whether a staking_plan is executed in an integral and consistent scheme
+        - whether the execution of staking_plan is integrated
 - **Trading optimizer**: This off-chain module is similar to **Staking optimizer**, except it relates to trading.
 - **Adimin wallet**: This wallet is used to invoke **Master vault contract", in privilege, on behalf of the administrator.
 - **Staking planner**: An integral component of **Staking optimizer**, this module predicts the next most profitable **staking_portfolio**, based on **pools_info** provided by **Pools tracker**.
 Running this module on-chain would enhance transparency, but would at the same time incur huge gas fee and effectively disable the system.